LouisSilva/LethalCompanyVileVendingMachine/Thunderstore/README.md

 # Vile Vending Machine
 ![Logo](https://i.imgur.com/LinyoYH.gif)

-Adds a new Entity and Scrap to Lethal Company.
+Adds a new Entity and 2 New Scrap to Lethal Company.
 Fully Compatible with v50